 Parental pay

 Parental pay is income-based salary compensation.
-Parental pay constitutes 65% of a parent’s prior income (the minimum rate is €300 and the maximum €1,800 per month).
+Parental pay mostly constitutes 65% of a parent’s prior income (the minimum rate is €300 and the maximum €1,800 per month).
 Income earned in part-time employment during parental leave is also taken into consideration when calculating parental pay.
 In this case, parents receive only a proportion of the “lost” income.

 Parental pay plus (Elterngeldplus) and partnership bonus (Partnerschaftsbonus)

-The partnership bonus (Partnerschaftsbonus) provides parents working between 25 and 30 hours per week simultaneously over a period of 4 months with an extra 4 months of parental pay plus funding.
+The partnership bonus (Partnerschaftsbonus) provides parents working between 24 and 32 hours per week simultaneously over a period of 4 months with an extra 4 months of parental pay plus funding.

-You may combine parental pay, parental pay plus, and the partnership bonus.
-The brochure of the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) details various possible scenarios.
+The brochure "Elterngeld, ElterngeldPlus und Elternzeit" (PDF, in German only) of the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) details various possible scenarios.

 In particular single parents may profit from parental pay plus and the partnership bonus.
 A part-time income combined with 4 parental pay plus months will allow you to take care of your children for longer than 14 months and to keep pace with the demands of your workplace at the same time.
 Single parents may also receive additional funding comparable with the partnership bonus.
-If you work 25 to 30 hours per week for at least 4 consecutive months, you will qualify for a further 4 months of parental pay plus payments.
+If you work 24 to 32 hours per week for at least 4 consecutive months, you will qualify for a further 4 months of parental pay plus payments.

 For detailed information on parental pay plus, the partnership bonus as well as on flexibility during parental leave, please visit the webpages of the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).